Stroniax/rabbit-eye/readme.md

 | SIGINT | | Terminate the application |
 | | | Suspend the polling, keep the app running |
 | SIGCONT | | Resume polling when suspended |

+There are two forms that rabbit-eye events may be produced.
+1. Schedule-based
+    A timer prompts an observer to scan a data set.
+The data is hashed and compared with the previous set of data.
+Changes are published.
+2. Event-based
+    An OS or application event is raised.
+For example a filesystemwatcher may raise events, or a network endpoint may receive messages, that then get turned into RabbitMq messages.